hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 ## Java Client

-### Overview
+### Java Cient Overview

 Java client is the most full featured client.
-It is distributed with both hazelcast and hazelcst Enterprise.
-Main idea behind the java client is to provide the same hazelcast functionality by proxying each operation through a hazelcast node.
+It is offered both with Hazelcast and Hazelcast Enterprise.
+Main idea behind the Java client is to provide the same Hazelcast functionality by proxying each operation through a Hazelcast node.
-It can be used to access and change distributed data or listen distributed events of an already established hazelcast cluster from another Java application.
+It can be used to access and change distributed data or listen distributed events of an already established Hazelcast cluster from another Java application.

-### Dependencies
+### Java Client Dependencies

-There are two dependencies that you should include in your classpath to start using hazelcast client which are basicly hazelcast.jar and hazelcast-client.jar.
+There are two dependencies that you should include in your classpath to start using Hazelcast client: `hazelcast.jar` and `hazelcast-client.jar`.

-After adding these dependencies you can start using hazelcast client as if you are using hazelcast API.
-The differences will be reviewed throughout this documentation.
+After adding these dependencies, you can start using Hazelcast client as if you are using Hazelcast API.
+The differences will be extracted throughout the below sections.

-If you prefer to use maven, simply add these to your pom.
+If you prefer to use maven, simply add below lines to your `pom.xml`.

 ```xml
 <dependency>